Our Commitment to Customer Service

 There is a catering service on most Intercity trains.
 Details of when the service is available are included in our public timetable.

-If you are delayed for over an hour while travelling with us, we will offer you a complimentary non-alcoholic drink where train catering facilities exist and where stocks are available.
+If you are delayed for over 30 minutes while travelling with us, we will offer you a complimentary non-alcoholic drink.
+If you are delayed for 45 minutes or more, we will also offer snack food if the train has catering facilities and stocks available.

 Public address systems

-We will use our public address systems to keep you informed and we will keep them in good working order.
-When service delays and disruptions occur, we will tell you what has caused them and how long we expect them to last.
+We will keep our public address systems in good working order and will use them to keep you informed.
+If service delays and disruptions occur, we will tell you why and how long we expect them to last.

 Wherever possible there will be comfortable waiting areas that protect you from the weather.
 We aim to make facilities accessible to everyone.